rrubberr/Flatpak-LuxRender/README.md

 * Added the ability to set the mesh accelerator (QBVH, KDTree, etc.) per-mesh in the Blender mesh data panel.
 * Added the Hybrid Bidirectional integrator for OpenCL-accelerated bidirectional path tracing.
 * Added the IGI (Instant Global Illumination) accelerator.
 * Added the ERPT (Energy Redistribution Path Tracing) sampler and associated settings.
+This is experimental and often generates poor results.
 * Added the Mutation Range setting for the Metropolis Sampler.
 * Added additional accelerators including BVH/Octree and the ability to use no accelerator.
 * Removed support for LuxCoreRender rendering engines.
 If LuxCoreRender features are desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)